mkerollos/SearchAssist-Toolkit/Answering/README.md

-# Node.js Public Utility API
+# Custom LLM Answering Service Utility

 This Node.js public utility provides the capability to interact with any custom LLM for answering of your choice.
-Here we are integrating OpenAI for answering.
+Here we are integrating OpenAI and Azure OpenAI for answering.

 ## Project Structure